MedetJuma/haskellOperads/README.md

 `git clone https://github.com/MedetJuma/haskellOperads.git`

-Once installed, install `ghcup` by following the instructions (https://www.haskell.org/ghcup/install/).
+Once cloned, install `ghcup` by following the instructions (https://www.haskell.org/ghcup/install/).
 You may also need to install `cabal` (https://www.haskell.org/cabal/).

 Then, modify the `input.txt` file to specify the theory.
 An example theory currently in the repository's input file is the mock-Lie operad, which is an unsigned shuffle operad.
 You may also adjust other options, such as `arity limit`, `measure`, or `count limit`.